cloudmesh-community/fa18-523-60/paper/paper.md

  )
 ```

-The *$sortByCounts* stage groups the incoming documents
+The *sortByCounts* stage groups the incoming documents
 based on a specified expression value and counts documents
 in each distinct group [@www-docs-mongodb].